Akron, Ohio: Racial history

 City founder Simon Perkins negotiated a treaty with Native Americans to establish a mail route from the Connecticut Western Reserve to Detroit in 1807, an early example of historic humanitarian affairs in Akron.
-Aside from being part of the Underground Railroad, when active, John Brown was a resident, today having two landmarks (John Brown House) and the (John Brown Monument) dedicated to him.
+Aside from being part of the Underground Railroad, when active, John Brown was a resident, today having two landmarks (the John Brown House and the John Brown Monument) dedicated to him.
 During the 1851 Women's Rights Convention, Sojourner Truth delivered her speech entitled "Ain't I A Woman?".
 In 1905, a statue of an Indian named Unk was erected on Portage Path, which was part of the effective western boundary of the White and Native American lands from 1785 to 1805.
 The Summit County chapter of the Ku Klux Klan reported having 50,000 members, making it the largest local chapter in the country during the 20th century.
 At some point the sheriff, county officials, mayor of Akron, judges, county commissioners, and most members of Akron's school board were members.
 The Klan's influence in the city's politics eventually ended after Wendell Willkie arrived and challenged them.
-Race took part in two of Akron's major riots, the Riot of 1900 and the Wooster Ave.
+Race played a part in two of Akron's major riots, the Riot of 1900 and the Wooster Ave.
 Riots of 1968.
 Others giving speeches on race in the city include W. E. B. Du Bois (1920) and President Bill Clinton (1997).
-In 1971, Alpha Phi Alpha Homes Inc. was founded in Akron by the Eta Tau Lambda chapter, with James R. Williams as chairman.
+In 1971, Alpha Phi Alpha Homes Inc. was founded in Akron by the Eta Tau Lambda chapter of Alpha Phi Alpha, with James R. Williams as chairman.
 The centerpiece, Henry Arthur Callis Tower, is located in the Channelwood Village area of the city.
-In 2008, 91-year-old Akron native, Addie Polk, became the poster child of the financial crisis of 2007–2010, after shooting herself.
+In 2008, 91-year-old Akron native, Addie Polk, became the poster child of the Great Recession, after shooting herself.
+In 2022, Akron resident Jayland Walker was killed by police after shooting at them while fleeing, sparking days of protest and the institution of a police review board.